snoweZz/DLfM_BrandManagement/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Code used from "Visual Listening" project